tgardner/wordpress-flickr-manager/readme.txt

 	* Thumbnail

 2. How do I authenticate with my account?
-Through the 'Options->Flickr' menu, click Authenticate, log into Flickr and then click finish.
+Through the `Settings->Flickr` menu, click Authenticate, log into Flickr and then click finish.

 3. How do I upload / edit my pictures?
 Through the 'Manage->Flickr' menu, and follow the on screen instructions.